 Designed for convenient and efficient use in production volumes, this style of motor is well suited to pick-and-place assembly and typically comes supplied in reels.
 They are then soldered using a process known as ‘reflow soldering’.

 Small holes in the PCB match the position of mounting pins on the motor.
 They are then soldered in place, some pins transmit power to the motor while others fix the motor to secure it in place.
 Some motors have pins for mounting, but still, use leads for power connections.

 Typically seen on coin type vibration motors or LRAs, this is a convenient method for quick mounting using the pre-attached adhesive backing.
 Simply remove the tape and stick in place.

-This method allows for effective transmission of vibration as the motor is typically mounted directly against the enclosure.
-The enclosures can be injection moulded or machined making them very space efficient, but note the tolerances to ensure ERMs aren’t impeded.
+This method allows for the effective transmission of vibration as the motor is typically mounted directly against the enclosure.
+The enclosures can be injection moulded or machined making them very space efficient but note the tolerances to ensure ERMs aren’t impeded.

 In Flexible Materials

 An increasing amount of applications require vibration motors to be mounted in flexible products that are often worn on the body.
 The eccentric mass needs to be free to rotate, so coin type (including LRAs), enclosed, encapsulated motors are all ideal for such applications because they are less likely to be impeded or damaged.

 This is the voltage at which the motor is designed to be powered at.
 Typically the motor can be driven below or (slightly) above this voltage, however, its performance will change as explained in the provided the Typical Performance Characteristics Graph.
 It is common to deliberately adjust the voltage to achieve a variety of different vibration patterns and effects.

 For reliable operation, the minimum recommended driving voltage is the Maximum Start Voltage (formally called ‘Certified Start Voltage’).
 If you intend to vary the voltage, there are 4 important values to consider.